asus-linux-drivers/asus-numberpad-driver/README.md

 ### Configuration file

-What is not depending on specific keyboard of Numpad is mentioned in table below and can be changed in config file `asus_touchpad_numpad_dev` (dev as device interface because is here saved even status enabled of NumberPad, latest used brightness) in installed driver location `/usr/share/asus_touchpad_numpad-driver/asus_touchpad_numpad_dev`.
+What is not depending on specific keyboard of Numpad is mentioned in table below and can be changed in config file `numberpad_dev` (dev as device interface because is here saved even status enabled of NumberPad, latest used brightness) in installed driver location `/usr/share/asus-numberpad-driver/numberpad_dev`.
 Example default one:

 ```
 [main]